gaehlerm/SoftwareEngineering/README.md

 // stay pragmatic.
 Once in a while an if statement is not too bad.
 This is more of a general advice.

 “Have a seat my son.
 There is something very important that I have to tell you.
 If you hear it for the first time it may be very shocking.
-Booleans are evil.”
+But it has to be said: Booleans are evil.”

 “What?
 But … how …?
 This can’t be.
 Booleans are only a theoretical construct.
 It’s everywhere.
 The whole binary system consists of Booleans.
 What do you mean?”

 “Yes of course you are right.
 Let me explain.
 It’s somehow like alcohol.
 Alcohol does not do any harm if it’s inside a bottle.
 You can drink it and have a great time, maybe the best time of your life.
 But at the same time, it can make you cause a car accident, make you start a pub brawl.
 Humans can’t deal with alcohol.
 This is why some people say that alcohol is evil.
 There is a very similar problem with Booleans.
 Booleans can be used for great things.
 But at the same time Booleans will make you create bugs.
 Humans can’t deal with Booleans.
 They just mix it up way too often.
 And even worse than Booleans are if statements.
-But ok, maybe we should not call them evil but dangerous.”
+But ok, maybe we should not call them evil, but dangerous.”

 I may be exaggerating slightly.
 But it’s true.
 Humans cannot deal with Booleans and if statements.
 Accept your faith and learn dealing with it.
 -	Good code design leads to few if statements.
 -	Resolve if statements as early as possible on the lowest level of abstraction.
 Don’t pass Booleans as function arguments.
 -	Consider using enums instead.
 -	Never nest if statements.
+Having too many levels of indentation are a sign for bad code.
 -	Make sure your unit tests cover all branches of if else statements.
--	You can use different types to prevent if statements.
+-	You can use polymorphism to prevent if statements.
 -	Don’t use old-school C++ or java iterators.
 Looping over iterators requires comparisons.
 Range-based loops are much safer.
 -	Replace switch case iterations by polymorphism.
 Resolve the conversion from the switch statement to the polymorphic types as soon as possible.